hytechclub/web-103/ApiPractice/EmojiCrush.md

 # Emoji Crush
 Follow these instructions to create a website that displays information about a random emoji.

-[Click here to view the Emoji Crush Starter project.](https://hytop.onrender.com/e/emoji-crush-start) Remix the project to begin the activity.
+[Click here to view the Emoji Crush Starter project.](https://hytop.onrender.com/e/emoji-crush-start) Copy the project to begin the activity.

 ## Part Zero: Background
 There is basically no starter code for this project, but the API will make it relatively simple to add functionality to the site.